Performance Management Supervisor Resources

 There are two requirements for Bargaining Unit Employees under the current contract:

-Please reach out to our , external,TTS-only, Workforce Relations partner via email or Slack if you have additional questions or concerns.
+Please reach out to your , external,TTS-only, Workforce Relations partner if you have additional questions or concerns.

 GSA Performance Management Resources